-Falcon And Condor – Where Do Their Claims Belong In UFO History?First Published: November 24, 2017 Last updated: July 28th, 2018 Estimated Reading Time: 8 minutes
+Falcon And Condor – Where Do Their Claims Belong In UFO History?First Published: November 24, 2017 Last updated: October 16th, 2018 Estimated Reading Time: 7 minutes 2 comments

 It is begrudgingly accepted in the UFO and conspiracy communities that along with the genuine pieces of valuable information, comes a tidal wave of purposeful and strategically placed disinformation.

 This is done in a variety of ways and for a variety of reasons.
 Sometimes there may be a desire to establish a certain mood within society, perhaps with a consistent predetermined enemy.
 Or perhaps there is a desire to release genuine information tied to a paper trail that will lead those that follow away from the real prize.

 There are even cases of these types of projects gauging how the population at large might react to a certain scenario.
 Some point to the “War of the Worlds” incident of the late-1930s as being such a purposeful exercise in researching response.
 Needless to say, when the wider population believed they were under attack from beings from outer space, the reaction was one of panic.
 So much so that some people even took their own lives or crashed while attempting to flee the cities.

 It is perhaps interesting that there is some discrepancy if this incident actually played out the way we now remember it.
 If there is any truth to the insinuation that there is a desire for us to collectively ‘remember’ how the masses had reacted to a radio show in a certain way, then maybe we have to ask, why?
 Might it be in the interests of people to be able to point to such an episode as proof of not causing panic by revealing such secrets?